-- (1) Street trees and associated planting shall be required for any development as part of the design and construction of: - (a) New streets; - (b) New sidewalks or pedestrian or bicycle ways; - (c) Existing streets, sidewalks, pedestrian ways, highways, bicycle or other trails or pathways when the abut or lie within the development; and - (d) Access driveways to residential developments serving more than four (4) dwellings. - (2) Trees shall not, at maturity, obstruct existing overhead utilities nor visibility of traffic control signs or signals, or visibility at street intersections or driveway entrances. - (3) Plant material shall be selected to minimize future maintenance costs, including but not limited to considerations of pruning, tree removal and sidewalk repair. - (4) Plant material shall not interfere with underground utilities, storm water management facilities, or restrictions with easements. - (5) Plant material shall be adaptable to the specific planting site and achieve the specified design objectives of the plan.
+- (4) Plant material shall not interfere with underground utilities, storm water management facilities, or restrictions with easements. - (5) Plant material shall be adaptable to the specific planting site and achieve the specified design objectives of the plan.
 Tree species shall be selected from the current nursery stock suitable for local growing conditions, using native species whenever possible, that are hardy for the area, not susceptible to disease or environmental stress, and will exhibit full, symmetrical form at maturity.
 Trees with invasive root systems shall not be selected. - (6) Plant material shall be spaced to permit healthy growth of each plant.
 As a general rule, trees with a narrow growth habit shall be placed closer together than those with a spreading growth habit. - (7) Street trees, generally shall be at intervals not to exceed twenty feet (20') along the street right-of-way as part of a residential or non residential development.
-Trees shall alternate from one side of the street to the other with forty foot (40') maximum spacing between trees on the same side, or as otherwise specified. - (8) The mature tree size and planting intervals shall be as follows: - (a) Large trees (40' mature height or greater) 40' planting interval. - (b) Medium trees (30'-40' mature height) 30' planting interval. - (c) Small trees (less than 30' mature height) 20' planting interval

-- (9) Street trees shall be provided at maximum intervals of forty feet (40') along a median divider or within a landscaped island in a cul-de-sac. - (10) An equivalent number of trees may be planted in an informal arrangement as approved on the Landscaping Plan. - (11) At intersections, trees shall be located no closer than thirty feet (30') from the intersection of the curb lines. - (12) Street trees shall be provided by the applicant and planted on lots a minimum distance of five feet (5') inside the lot lines paralleling the right-of-way line, rather than within the right-of-way. - (13) Tree caliper at the time of planting shall be between 3 and 3-1/2 inches measured six inches above the top of the root ball or ground level. - (14) Invasive species as defined by DNREC shall not be included as any part of a Landscaping Plan.
+Trees shall alternate from one side of the street to the other with forty foot (40') maximum spacing between trees on the same side, or as otherwise specified. - (8) The mature tree size and planting intervals shall be as follows: - (a) Large trees (40' mature height or greater) 40' planting interval. - (b) Medium trees (30'-40' mature height) 30' planting interval. - (c) Small trees (less than 30' mature height) 20' planting interval - (9) Street trees shall be provided at maximum intervals of forty feet (40') along a median divider or within a landscaped island in a cul-de-sac. - (10) An equivalent number of trees may be planted in an informal arrangement as approved on the Landscaping Plan. - (11) At intersections, trees shall be located no closer than thirty feet (30') from the intersection of the curb lines. - (12) Street trees shall be provided by the applicant and planted on lots a minimum distance of five feet (5') inside the lot lines paralleling the right-of-way line, rather than within the right-of-way. - (13) Tree caliper at the time of planting shall be between 3 and 3-1/2 inches measured six inches above the top of the root ball or ground level. - (14) Invasive species as defined by DNREC shall not be included as any part of a Landscaping Plan. - H. Buffers. - (1) Buffer areas are required along all lot lines and street lines which separate a nonresidential zoning district from a residential zoning district; in residential areas between single family and multi-family developments; in commercial areas between light commercial and heavy industrial uses; and in all zones where there is reverse frontage design along public streets.
+Buffer areas shall be designed by a Landscape Architect.